‘The Flash’ Recap: Boss Andrew Kreisberg Dishes On ‘The Wrath Of Savitar’

 Warning: This article contains spoilers for The Flash.

-Emotions were running high on The Flash, as “The Wrath of Savitar” employed the age old story mechanic of time travel and altering the present to save a better future, only, in this case, it seems Grant Gustin’s Barry Allen had more than his share of trouble in preserving a happy future.
+Emotions were running high on The Flash, as “The Wrath of Savitar” employed the age-old story mechanic of time travel and altering the present to save a better future, only, in this case, it seems Grant Gustin’s Barry Allen had more than his share of trouble in preserving a happy future.
 Taking a look back at The Flash via a brief recap seems to gives greater insight into the idea that the future may be set after all and everything Barry Allen does is exactly what he was destined to do.
 Executive producer and co-creator of The Flash adds credence to this idea of Fate having ultimate dominion over life and death, as he provides insight into what tonight’s twists mean for the future of Barry and Iris on The Flash.

 The Flash Recap: Savitar’s Prophecy Fuels A Shocking Turn Of Events

-Tonight’s aptly named episode of The Flash, “The Wrath of Savitar,” started out with a vision of the future and the fear of what may happen, if a prophecy shared by Savitar does come to pass, according to Comicbook.
+Tonight’s aptly named episode of The Flash, “The Wrath of Savitar,” started out with a vision of the future and the fear of what may happen if a prophecy shared by Savitar does come to pass, according to Comicbook.
 The events of tonight’s installment of The Flash spun out of control, almost from the moment Barry (Grant Gustin) and Iris (Candice Patton) announced their engagement.
 Although most of Team Flash were happy for the couple, Wally (Keiynan Lonsdale) saw through to Barry’s true motives for proposing and called him out on it.

 Wally confronts Barry with the idea that he was hoping to sideline a future revealed in a previous episode of The Flash, in which Gustin’s character sees a future in which Iris is killed and in which she isn’t wearing an engagement ring.
 Wally forces Barry to confront the possibility that he only proposed to change that future and defeat a prophecy shared by Savitar.